MrWolfZ/shaval/README.md

-# shaval - simple unobtrusive object parsing and validation for JavaScript and TypeScript
+# shaval - simple unobtrusive object parsing and validation for TypeScript

 **shaval** (short for **sha**pe **val**idation) is object parsing and validation as it should be: simple to use, no boilerplate, unobtrusive, lightning-fast and type-safe but not verbose.